Compact Online Reference Encyclopedia (CORE)

 Displaying 1 - 14 of 14

-The other circumstances in which a receiving state is mandated to accept supervision include the employment transfer of an offender and the employment transfer of a family member with whom the offender resides with to another state.
+Other circumstances in which a receiving state is mandated to accept supervision include the employment transfer of a supervised individual or the employment transfer of a family member with whom the supervised individual resides.
 Rule 3.101-1(a)(3) and…

 Rule 3.101-1 addresses three categories of military individuals: (1) military personnel, (2) family members living with military personnel; and (3) veterans for medical or mental health services.
 Military Personnel are eligible for reporting instructions…